smithGit/PyApp141Wikidata/README.md

 For detailed usage instructions and examples, refer to the [documentation](documentation.md).

+## Collaborators

+This application was developed in connection with the Occupation Ontology (OccO) informal workgroup consistint of:

+1. Dr. Yongqun (Oliver) He, University of Michigan Medical Center
+2. Dr. Jie Zheng, University of Michigan Medical Center
+3. Dr. John Beverley, The New York State University at Buffalo
+4. Dr. Bill Duncan, The University of Florida
+5. PhD Candidate Matthew Diller, The University of Florida
+6. Sam Smith, retired volunteer in Dr. He's HeLab and programmer (SmithGit)

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, follow these steps: